U.S. Supplement/Issue 110/Text

 In these daily activities, very briefly described here, the Coordinator works closely with the service committees (Children; Guides; Hospitality; Public Meetings; Teaching Aids; Ushers; and Worship) each of which will be described in future issues.

-brations.
-RIGHT: Miss Lynda Somerhalder, Assistant Coordinator, schedules a request for a conducted tour of
+LEFT: Miss Helena Somerhalder, Temple Coordinator, places timely displays on portable panels for U.N.
+Day Celebrations.
+RIGHT: Miss Lynda Somerhalder, Assistant Coordinator, schedules a request for a conducted tour of the House of Worship.

 Bahá’í School Celebrates Anniversary[edit]

-The Southwestern Bahá’í Summer School will mark its tenth anniversary this summer during its August 1219 session at the Lake Bridgeport Methodist Camp, Bridgeport, Texas.
+The Southwestern Bahá’í Summer School will mark its tenth anniversary this summer during its August 12-19 session at the Lake Bridgeport Methodist Camp, Bridgeport, Texas.

 Dates Set for Western Canada Summer School[edit]

 For the first time in approximately twenty years the Western Canada Bahá’í Summer School will be held at a location other than Banff, Alberta.
-The new site will be the Bahá’í owned lakeside chalet, Sylvan Lake, Alberta—100 miles north of Calgary.
+The new site will be the Bahá’í owned lakeside chalet, Sylvan Lake, Alberta 100 miles north of Calgary.
 Indoor sleeping accommodations are limited but there are motels and a large camping area.
 The dates are July 30 to August 5.
-Further information is available from: MRS. SYLVIA ScoTT, 2125-16A STREET, S. W., CALGARY, ALBERTA, CANADA.

-[Page 6]Bahá’í Publishing Trust
+Bahá’í Publishing Trust[edit]

 There have been repeated requests for a clothbound edition of Religion for Mankind, choice selection of essays written by Horace Holley, profound scholar of the Bahá’í Faith, late Hand of the Cause and secretary of the National Assembly of the U.S. for thirty-six years.

-“Without unity of faith and agreement on the spiritual teachings which set forth the purpose of human life, the aim of our existence, the laws and principles which come from God and which must be obeyed by governments as well as by peoples and races, there can be no political nor economic unity,” states the author.
-“Singleness of faith is the gate which stands between the age of war and the age of peace, between a war-tom humanity and a humanity which has attained the blessings of God.”
+"Without unity of faith and agreement on the spiritual teachings which set forth the purpose of human life, the aim of our existence, the laws and principles which come from God and which must be obeyed by governments as well as by peoples and races, there can be no political nor economic unity," states the author.
+"Singleness of faith is the gate which stands between the age of war and the age of peace, between a war-torn humanity and a humanity which has attained the blessings of God."

-To those co-workers who contributed their efforts during the same years that Mr. Holley made his unique contribution to the establishment of the‘ world-wide Bahá’í administrative order, this new clothbound edition will be highly welcomed for personal libraries, as a gift to friends, or for presentation to public and college libraries.
-To new Bahá’ís, or those not yet acquainted with Mr. Holley’s writings, this collection will open a new door to inspiration and bring new insights on the Revelation of Bahá’u’lláh.
-The author states: “For believers, the Word is not a philosophy to be learned, but the sustenance of being throughout the span of mortal existence.”
+To those co-workers who contributed their efforts during the same years that Mr. Holley made his unique contribution to the establishment of the world-wide Bahá’í administrative order, this new clothbound edition will be highly welcomed for personal libraries, as a gift to friends, or for presentation to public and college libraries.
+To new Bahá’ís, or those not yet acquainted with Mr. Holley's writings, this collection will open a new door to inspiration and bring new insights on the Revelation of Bahá’u’lláh.
+The author states: "For believers, the Word is not a philosophy to be learned, but the sustenance of being throughout the span of mortal existence."

 248 pp., cloth.
 [Paperbound edition also available]